openSUSE/news-o-o/_posts/2010-12-12-opensuse-weekly-news-issue-153-is-out.markdown

     come by, simply review the list and volunteer for an assignment to complete.
 Or, if you feel there is something else more relevant to your preferences, you may create your own assignment.
 >
-> At the end of the day, the moderators will review the day™s accomplishments and list what
+> At the end of the day, the moderators will review the dayâ€™s accomplishments and list what
     has been completed and what needs to be completed.
 This subsequently will be posted on the marketing wiki.
 >